Hillview College: HVC Engineering Team

-Every year, accredited international engineering bodies including IMechE and IStructE host design and build competitions to give budding engineers various opportunities to explore the engineering field.
-Students of Hillview College are always eager to showcase their talents in designing, and knowledge of form and function in these competitions.
-One notable achievement is 3rd Place School in 2018 IMechE PCG Design and Build Competition where students were required to construct a self-propelled vehicle.
+Every year, accredited international engineering bodies, including IMechE and IStructE, host design and build competitions to give budding engineers various opportunities to explore the engineering field.
+The HVC Engineering Team showcase their talents in designing, and knowledge of form and function in these competitions.
+One notable achievement is 3rd Place School in the 2018 IMechE PCG Design and Build Competition, where students were required to construct a self-propelled vehicle.

-This team is facilitated by members of staff, Mr. Shane Baldeosingh, Mr. Ron Ramsingh and Mrs. Asha Parasram-Paltoo.
+This team is facilitated by members of staff Mr. Shane Baldeosingh, Mr. Ron Ramsingh and Mrs. Asha Parasram-Paltoo.

 HVC Spartan Knights Chess Team

-Members of the chess club undergo intense training in the sport of chess to become a part of the exceptional team and earn the title 'Spartan Knight'.
-This team is led into battle by Captain Samir Ali (2018-2020) where they emerged victorious in several tournaments.
-These included the following:
+Members of the chess club undergo training to become a part of the team and earn the title of 'Spartan Knight'.
+Led by Captain Samir Ali (2018-2020), the team placed in several tournaments: